JordanRL/Fermat/docs/index.md

 Developers using this library should be aware of the following limitations which may lead to unexpected results.

-### Extreme Precision
+### Extreme Scale

-While this library can theoretically handle precisions on all operations up to 2^63 digits, in practice there are many operations in this library that have practical limits because of execution time.
+While this library can theoretically handle scales on all operations up to 2^63 digits, in practice there are many operations in this library that have practical limits because of execution time.

 For instance, while the library would faithfully collect the first 10,000 digits of `sin(1)`, doing so may take prohibitively long, and depending on configuration and environment, the process may be killed before completion as a 'hung' process.